The most respected training certifications in the industry would arguably be the following:

 Their personal trainer certification (NCSA-CPT) was established in 1993.
 And although their NCSA trainer certification is not as lauded as their CSCS certification, their NCSA trainer certification is still widely respected in the industry.
 With less than 58% of those passing the test on their first try, most have a respectful appreciation of those who pass this exam.
 Those who do pass the test feel they are more than well equipped for a career as a personal trainer.

-Access a free, 30 day, no credit card required trial of online management software designed just for personal trainers.
-Once you have the certification, and are ready to run your business, this tool gives you the ability to manage invoices, track client goals and workouts, and even create invoices with a professional flair.
-Check out the WT Trainer software now!
+We've been building software that is designed just for personal trainers.
+Once you have the certification, and are ready to run your business, this tool gives you the ability to track client goals and workouts and more.
+Contact us for details on how you can get started with online training today!